supergreenlab/SuperGreenOSBoilerplate/README.md

 After some uploading, you should see all the esp's logs (in green) appearing on your screen.

+Now there are two options to do the initial setup, by connecting either to its wifi or ble inteface.

+### WIFI AP access

 ### BLE access

 Download `LightBlue` on the ios and google stores, and start it.